 IBT: Can you explain how your technology helps in disaster mitigation and water conservation?

-Rathin Bhadhra: When we begin water conservation on barren land, we conduct a thorough walkthrough audit.
+Rathin Bhadra: When we begin water conservation on barren land, we conduct a thorough walkthrough audit.
 Our team, which includes scientists, analyzes the climate, water flow, local culture, and even the insects to identify the best places for water storage.
 Many of these insights come from ancient texts.

 Unpredictable rainfall has driven many farmers to suicide.
 If they had access to stored water during dry spells, they could safeguard their crops and livelihoods.
 Our technology ensures water is available when needed, helping prevent such tragedies.